darktable-org/dtdocs/content/darkroom/pixelpipe/the-pixelpipe-and-module-order.md

 ## display-referred workflow

 Prior to version 3.0 darktable's workflow was _display-referred_ (auto-apply pixel workflow defaults = "display-referred") and this option is still provided as a legacy mode.
-In this workflow, the [_base curve_](../../../module-reference/processing-modules/base-curve.md) or [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) module performs tone mapping early in the pixelpipe and most other darktable modules operate on image data in the compressed _display-referred_ space.
+In this workflow, the [_base curve_](../../../module-reference/processing-modules/base-curve.md) module performs tone mapping early in the pixelpipe and most other darktable modules operate on image data in the compressed _display-referred_ space.

 Selecting the display-referred workflow enables the legacy (pre-darktable-3.0) module order and automatically switches on the [_base curve_](../../../module-reference/processing-modules/base-curve.md) module for new images.